p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 Notice that none of this built the docker image.

-The Concourse [docker-image-resource](https://github.com/concourse/docker-image-resource) will build the Docker image for us when we `put` to it.
-The resource builds the image using the specified build directory (and assumes a `Dockerfile` is present).
-The `Dockertag` file is used to specify the tag version, and finally the resource uploads the resulting image to Dockerhub.
+The Concourse [docker-image-resource](https://github.com/concourse/docker-image-resource) will build the Docker image on `put` using the specified build directory, defaulting to assume a `Dockerfile` is present.
+Finally the resource uploads the image to Dockerhub using the `Dockertag` file is used to specify the tag version.

 ```yaml
 - name: docker-image